djradon/public-notes/vs.class-vs-individual.md

 ### AnnotationProperty example

+## Fourth Option: Using annotations as (non-logical) properties

+- maybe losing reasoning isn't important?
+  - transitive might be important,
+    - e.g.
+      - CharacterClassChoice shouldOccurBefore CharacterAbilityScoreChoice
+      - CharacterAbilityScoreChoice shouldOccurBefore CharacterSkillChoice
+      -

 ## Thoughts

+### Punning

 - "Punning is a simple way to provide for metamodeling that (a) does not require a major change to OWL 1.1 (DL) reasoners and (b) usually seems to satisfy the semantic requirements."
+- "An IRI I can be used in an OWL 2 ontology to refer to more than one type of entity.
+Such usage of I is often called metamodeling, because it can be used to state facts about classes and properties themselves.
+In such cases, the entities that share the same IRI I should be understood as different "views" of the same underlying notion identified by the IRI I."

 ## Resources